Skip to content

 ToolDescriptionService endpoint

-capsem_createCreate a new VM (name, RAM, CPUs, env, image)POST /provision
+capsem_createCreate a new VM (name, RAM, CPUs, env, image)POST /vms/create

-capsem_listList all VMs with status and configGET /list
+capsem_listList all VMs with status and configGET /vms/list

-capsem_execRun shell command inside VM (timeout param)POST /exec/{id}
+capsem_execRun shell command inside VM (timeout param)POST /vms/{id}/exec

 capsem_runOne-shot: provision + exec + destroyPOST /run

-capsem_vm_logsGet security, process, and serial logs (grep + tail params)GET /logs/{id}
+capsem_vm_logsGet serial/process logs (grep + tail params)GET /vms/{id}/logs

 capsem_service_logsGet service logs (grep + tail params)Service log file